-October 20, 1938: In the curio department, this notice about the “Judy Garland International Heartthrob Sociedad Anonima of North America” club headquartered in Harlingen, Texas.
+October 20, 1938: In the curio department, this notice about the “Judy Garland International Heartthrob Sociedad Anonima of North America” club is headquartered in Harlingen, Texas.

 On this day at MGM, Judy and her castmates began two days of filming the chase of Dorothy and her companions by the Winkies through the Witch’s entrance hall for The Wizard of Oz.
-Also filmed were exterior shots of the Winkies outside the drawbridge that were possibly Toto’s escape.
+Also filmed were exterior shots of the Winkies outside the drawbridge that was possibly Toto’s escape.

 October 20, 1938: Judy appeared on the “Good News of 1939” radio program along with Joan Crawford, Billie Burke, Fanny Brice, Frank Morgan, Meredith Willson, and Robert Young.
 Judy sang “Zing!
 Went The Strings Of My Heart” and “On The Bumpy Road To Love” (with Fanny Brice, “Daddy” Stafford, Frank Morgan, Robert Young, and Joan Crawford).

 Listen to “Zing!
 Went The Strings Of My Heart” here:

 Listen to “On The Bumpy Road To Love” here:

 Listen to the entire show here: